Convergence of large population games to mean field games with interaction through the controls: Main results: formal statements

 \begin{remark} Let us now briefly comment on the assumptions made in Theorems \ref{thm:main limit} and \ref{thm:concen Nash}.
 In a nutshell, both theorems tell us that under sufficient regularity and integrability of the coefficients of the game, we have convergence with explicit convergence rates.
 Condition \ref{a1}, \ref{a3} and \ref{a4} speak to these regularity and integrability conditions.
 These conditions, along with the convexity property \eqref{eq:strong convex} are typically assumed in the literature, even to guarantee solvability see e.g. \cite{Hamadene98,Ben-Fre84}.

 The conditions in \ref{a2} are structural conditions on the coefficients.
 These conditions are probably not essential from a mathematical standpoint.
-They are due to our method, which consists in finding a (more or less) explicit representation of the equilibrium in terms of processes whose convergence can be derived.
-Thus, the conditions in \ref{a2} can be replaced by any other conditions ensuring such representation of the equilibrium.
-Notice that \eqref{eq:decom bf} is not needed when we do not have mean-field interaction through the controls, but only through the states.
+They are due to our method, which consists in finding an explicit representation of the equilibrium in terms of processes whose convergence can be derived, see \eqref{eq:def alpha star}.
+Thus, the conditions in \ref{a2} can be replaced by any other conditions ensuring such representations of the equilibria.
+Importantly \eqref{eq:decom bf} is not needed when we do not have mean-field interaction through the controls, but only through the states.
 The Lipschitz assumptions on $\partial_xH$ and $\partial_aH$ in \ref{a3} are not necessary when $\partial_xg$ is bounded and $\partial_xf$ and $\partial_xb$ are bounded in $x$.
 In fact, in this case, BSDE estimates show that the function $\partial_xH$ can be restricted to bounded $y$'s, so that these Lipschitz continuity conditions are automatically satisfied if $\partial_xb$ is Lipschitz. \end{remark}